-This walk from St. Govan’s headed westwards across a remote, rugged and wild coastal landscape until reaching the awesome natural rock feature the Green Bridge of Wales.
+This next walk in our series, Walk 9, takes us from the ancient site of St. Govan’s headed westwards across a rugged and wild coastal landscape to the awesome natural rock feature known as ‘The Green Bridge of Wales’.
 As this area is part of the Ministry Of Defence Castlemartin Range East, access is restricted on military training days and planning a walk here in advance is essential.

-From the car park at St. Govan’s we followed a track across a level grass area towards the top of a steep cliff sided cove where there’s an iconic place of Pembrokeshire National Park, the historic and holy site of St. Govan’s Chapel.
+We start from the car park at St. Govan’s, which is accessed by following the country lane from Bosherston Village.
+At the car park an information board provides some helpful details about this area.
+A track leads across a level grass area to the top of a cliff sided cove which contains an iconic place of Pembrokeshire National Park, the historic and holy site of St. Govan’s Chapel.
+From the top of the cove a winding set of stone steps leads down to the entrance of the chapel building.

 Stone steps lead down a steep craggy slope to the chapel which was built in the cove between high sided cliffs.
 There’s a legend that if you count the steps on the way down to the chapel and then recount the steps on the way back up, the numbers never match.
 We find out later if there’s any truth to this legend.